Temperature Dependence of the Magnetic Penetration Depth and Nodal Gap Structure of UPt$_3$ from Small Angle Neutron Scattering

-Our sample consists of a high-quality, 15 g single crystal (RRR $> 600$), cut into two pieces, and is described by Gannon \textit{et al.} \cite{Gannon_PRB_2012} The \UP\ crystals were co-aligned, fixed with silver epoxy to a copper cold finger, and mounted to the mixing chamber of a dilution refrigerator with the crystal $a$-axis vertical and the $c$ and $a^{*}$-axes in the horizontal scattering plane.
+Our sample consists of a high-quality, 15 g single crystal (RRR $> 600$), cut into two pieces, and is described by Gannon \textit{et al.}~\cite{Gannon_PRB_2012}.
+The \UP\ crystals were co-aligned, fixed with silver epoxy to a copper cold finger, and mounted to the mixing chamber of a dilution refrigerator with the crystal $a$-axis vertical and the $c$ and $a^{*}$-axes in the horizontal plane.
 Rotation of the dilution insert allowed easy reorientation of the $a^*$ or $c$-axes to be parallel to the magnetic field and neutron beam inside a horizontal superconducting magnet on the SANS-I and SANS-II beamlines at the Paul Scherrer Institut in Villigen, Switzerland.
-For measurements on SANS-I, the neutron wavelength was 6 \AA\ with 11 m of collimation.
-For measurements on SANS-II, 9 \AA\ neutrons were used with 6 m of collimation.
+For measurements on SANS-I, the neutron wavelength was 6 \AA\ with 11 m of collimation and detector to sample distance between 16 and 20 m.
+For measurements on SANS-II, 9 \AA\ neutrons were used with 6 m of collimation and the detector to sample distance was 6 m.\\